mevdschee/tail.php/README.md

 # tail.php

-Tails a remote file over telnet using a PHP script.
+Tail (follow) a remote file using a PHP script and telnet

 ```
 $ telnet localhost 80